 Arguments never help people to solve a problem or reach a compromise.
 Arguments always implicate tension and reciprocal irritation, which aggravates misunderstanding between the parties and turn things into great problems.

-We should use our words wisely and reasonably to avoid criticism and offences.
-Try to take control over your emotions and turn the dispute into a constructive, meaningful and intimate conversation.
+We should use our words wisely and reasonably to avoid criticism and offenses.
+Try to take control over your emotions and turn the dispute into a constructive, meaningful, and intimate conversation.

 2. You cannot argue about feelings